cstirry/field-match/README.md

 ## Example Applications

-1. **Clarifying Ambiguous Dataset Fields:** When merging or integrating a new or updated dataset (such as data from a another year or source) with an existing dataset or workflow, uncertainty in how fields correspond to each may exist because of a lack of headers or differing field names. field_match can help identify which fields in the new dataset correspond to expected fields.
+1. **Clarifying Ambiguous Dataset Fields:** When merging or integrating a new or updated dataset (e.g. data from another year or source) with an existing dataset or workflow, uncertainty in how fields correspond to each may exist because of a lack of headers or differing field names. `field-match` can help identify which fields in the new dataset correspond to expected fields.

-2. **Integrating External Dataset with Existing Model:** When feeding an external dataset into a pre-existing model, it's crucial to ensure that the data aligns correctly with the model's expected input format. field_match can help you identify which fields in your new dataset correspond to the fields your model expects.
+2. **Integrating External Dataset with Existing Model:** When feeding an external dataset into a pre-existing model, the new data must align correctly with the model's expected input format. `field-match` can help identify which fields in the new dataset correspond to the fields the model expects.

 ## License